achiappo/Logistics-datascience-challenge/README.md

 # Logistics-datascience-challenge
-Solution to a Data Science challenge aimed at optimising logistics choices
+Solution to a Data Science challenge aimed at optimising logistics choices in an industry